 Geometric average is better for averaging performance over time

-When you are investing, dollars or euros matter more than percentages in the end.
-Whenever you have time series kind of data expressed as percentages (which is a very frequent case in finance and investing), arithmetic average is misleading.
+When investing, dollars or euros matter more than percentages in the end.
+Whenever you have time series kind of data expressed as percentages (which is very common in finance and investing), arithmetic average is misleading.
 Geometric average is much more suitable here, as it automatically takes the different starting values in every single year into consideration.